article / Hotspot conflict

 Venezuelan Air Defense Equipment: Seemingly Powerful, Yet Paralyzed.

-The Venezuelan military appears to possess advanced air defense weapons such as MiG- and Su- fighter jets, S- and Buk missiles, as well as various radars including -, -, and -.
-However, in reality, the operational readiness of this equipment is at a highly questionable level.
+The Venezuelan military appears to possess advanced air defense and air superiority weapons such as F-16 and Su-30 fighter jets, S-300V and Buk missiles, as well as JY-11B, JY-27, and JYL-1 radars.
+However, in reality, the operational readiness of these equipment is at a highly questionable level.

 Although these equipment are considered top-tier in Latin America, most of them were purchased around 2010 when Venezuela's economic situation was still favorable.
 Subsequently, due to the continuous economic downturn, military spending has been insufficient to support the long-term combat readiness and service of advanced weaponry.
 They cannot afford spare parts for aircraft and radars, and cannot even power them on, let alone engage in combat.
 Although these equipment are considered top-tier in Latin America, most of them were purchased around 2010 when Venezuela's economic situation was still favorable.
 Subsequently, due to the continuous economic downturn, military spending has been insufficient to support the long-term combat readiness and service of advanced weaponry.
 They cannot afford spare parts for aircraft and radars, and cannot even power them on, let alone engage in combat.

-In a 2020 report, Jane's Defence Weekly noted that due to a shortage of spare parts, most of Venezuela's - and - radars had ceased operations.
-The - air defense missile systems procured from Russia were unable to function properly, with only a few Buk missile systems remaining deployed near Caracas.
-In terms of fighter aircraft, only a handful of early-version - jets were capable of normal takeoff, while the serviceability rate of the Su- was even worse.
+In 2022, *Jane's Defence Weekly* reported that due to a lack of spare parts, most of Venezuela's JY-11B and JYL-1 radars had ceased operations; the S-300VM air defense missile systems procured from Russia were non-operational, with only a few Buk-M2E air defense missile systems deployed near Caracas.
+In terms of fighter aircraft, only a single-digit number of early-version F-16s were capable of normal takeoff, and the serviceability rate of the Su-30MK2 was even worse.

-More importantly, the first wave of U.S. airstrikes targeted Venezuelan military bases, particularly air defense weapon systems, destroying at least one "Buk" M2E air defense missile system.
-Coupled with the large-scale electromagnetic interference from EA-18G electronic warfare aircraft, the Venezuelan military was completely unable to cope with an assault of this magnitude.
-More importantly, the first wave of U.S. airstrikes targeted Venezuelan military bases, particularly air defense weapon systems, destroying at least one "Buk" M2E air defense missile system.
-Coupled with the large-scale electromagnetic interference from EA-18G electronic warfare aircraft, the Venezuelan military was completely unable to cope with an assault of this magnitude.
+More crucially, the U.S. military's first wave of airstrikes targeted Venezuela's military bases, especially its air defense weapon systems, with at least one Buk-M2E air defense missile system destroyed.
+Combined with the large-scale electromagnetic interference from EA-18G electronic warfare aircraft, the Venezuelan military was completely unable to cope with an assault of this magnitude.

 Portable Air Defense Missiles: Why Did They Fail to Deliver?

-Some have questioned why the Venezuelan military, equipped with over a thousand Igla portable air defense missiles—which, while ineffective against F-35s and F-22s, pose a significant threat to helicopters—have not been used.
-One viewpoint suggests that the U.S. military had previously infiltrated and turned the military, but this claim is difficult to substantiate.
+Some have questioned why, despite the Venezuelan military being equipped with over 5,000 Igla-S portable air defense missiles—which, while ineffective against F-22 and F-35 aircraft, pose a significant threat to helicopters—they have not been deployed.
+One theory suggests that the U.S. military had previously infiltrated and turned the military, but this claim is difficult to substantiate.

 First, portable anti-aircraft missiles are easy to operate and available in large quantities, making it nearly impossible to control all missiles and their operators comprehensively.
 Second, the risk of leaks is extremely high when attempting to bribe military personnel on a large scale.
 Even a single soldier loyal to Maduro could expose the operation, causing it to fail completely.